Former Tata Sons chairperson Cyrus Mistry dies in accident near Mumbai

 Two other persons travelling with the 54-year-old were injured.

-Former Tata Sons chairperson Cyrus Mistry was on Sunday killed in an accident after his car hit a divider in Maharashtra’s Palghar district neighbouring Mumbai, PTI reported, citing a police official.
+Former Tata Sons chairperson Cyrus Mistry was on Sunday killed in an accident after his car rammed into a divider in Maharashtra’s Palghar district, located about 100 kilometres from Mumbai, PTI reported.

 The accident took place on a bridge on the Surya river around 3.15 pm, when the 54-year-old was travelling from Ahmedabad to Mumbai in a Mercedes car.
 Mistry’s body has been sent to the Kasa Rural Hospital for postmortem examination.